giacomoferlaino/ultra-game-api/README.md

 ## Data model

 To respect the data model given the a primary/foreign key structured has been simulated by adding an id field randomly generated using the [UUID](https://www.npmjs.com/package/uuid) library to both games and publishers.

+## HTTP Request samples

+Examples of API requests can be found inside the folder: `http-requests-samples`.

+Inside the `game.http` file are present samples related to all the possible endpoints for the /game API route.

+**IMPORTANT**: calls containing the element ID have to be modified every time the server starts because of the randomly generated IDs.